rgnewsroom/coveritlive/README.md

 [![promote-facebook](https://cloud.githubusercontent.com/assets/218624/4512268/3324b1aa-4b3e-11e4-8435-d77629398fc8.png)](https://www.facebook.com/registerguard/posts/10152345753397256)

+## Game day

-### Game day: Pre-game coverage
+### Pre-game coverage

 At the beginning of your day, aggregate more social media from today’s paper into the WordPress blog post.
 Be sure to also add that content into the CoveritLive “Prep Mode” interface.

-Make sure to update publish date of the WordPress blog post so that it reflects the current time.
+Make sure to update publish date and time of the WordPress blog post so that it reflects the current time.

 Continue updating with any relevant information throughout the day.

-### Game day: One hour prior to game
+### One hour prior to game

 #### Launch CoveritLive event